neogeny/TatSu/docs/syntax.rst

 *do not* advance over whitespace before beginning to parse.
-This feature becomes handy when defining complex lexical elements, as it allows breaking them into several rules.
+This feature becomes handy when defining complex lexical elements, as it allows breaking them into more than one rule.

 The parser returns an `AST`_ value for each rule depending on what was
 parsed: